LEARN FROM THE TOP STEM LEADERS

 - Copies of the Teach the Geek to Speak book and workbook.

-The engineers and scientists won’t give ineffective presentations anymore, and those in the audience won’t have to sit through those presentations.
+The engineers and scientists won’t give ineffective technical or non-technical presentations anymore, and those in the audience won’t have to sit through those presentations.
 They will have the confidence and knowhow to present so that people listen, and decision makers will get the information they need to make more informed decisions.

-Whether trainings are onsite or virtual, they are a great way to get your STEM professionals to present in a way that matters.
-And why not learn from a fellow STEM professional?
+Whether trainings are onsite or virtual, they are a great way to get your technical professionals to present in a way that matters.
+And why not learn from a fellow technical professional?